If your GP refers you to a specialist, you will have tests to check if you have womb cancer.

 If you're told you have womb cancer

 Being told you have womb cancer can feel overwhelming.
-You may be feeling anxious about what will happen next.
+You may feel anxious about what will happen next.

 It can help to bring someone with you to any appointments you have.

-Your team will include a clinical nurse specialist who will be your main point of contact during and after treatment.
+Your team will include a clinical nurse specialist.
+They will be your main point of contact during and after treatment.

 You can ask them any questions you have.